 Because of the different end user login experience between Banno Online and Banno Mobile, Offline mode applies only to Banno Online.
 Online end users must enter their credentials with every login, while the majority of Mobile end users remain authenticated even if they aren’t using the app.

 Offline mode doesn’t impact success or error messaging for features in Banno Online.
-It simply notifies end users upon login that they may encounter unavailable features and shows a notification message at the top of every window in the app.
-Because each feature in Banno Online has its own success and error messaging, end users easily know a feature’s availability after they attempt a task.
+It simply notifies end users upon login that they may encounter unavailable features.

 Offline mode doesn’t affect Banno Mobile login functionality, and Mobile end user account information stays current up to the last available aggregation.
 Unlike with Banno Online, the majority of Mobile end users remain authenticated after login.
 Mobile end users need only to enter their PIN or use their biometrics to access their accounts.